Tools4everBV/HelloID-Conn-Prov-Source-SDWorx-X-Tend365/readme.md

 ## Introduction

-_HelloID-Conn-Prov-Source-X-Tend_ is a _source_ connector.
+_HelloID-Conn-Prov-Source-SDWorx-X-Tend365_ is a _source_ connector.
 The purpose of this connector is to import _persons_ and their _employmentData_.

 ### Endpoints